shipyardapp/Shipyard-Documentation/docs/reference/notifications.md

 If a Fleet errors out, you will only receive a notification for the Fleet, not every Vessel in the Fleet that errors out or doesn't run.
 This setup helps reduce notification overload in the event that something goes wrong.

 :::tip Pro Tip
-We recommend adding the Shipyard email address `notifications@shipyardapp.com` to your address book to ensure that alerts are never sent to spam.
+We recommend adding the Platform email address `notifications@shipyardapp.com` to your address book to ensure that alerts are never sent to spam.
 :::

 ### Alternative Notifications

-While Shipyard currently only supports sending notifications via email, most vendors support the ability to send messages to their service with a specialized email address.
+While Platform currently only supports sending notifications via email, most vendors support the ability to send messages to their service with a specialized email address.
 Check to see if this is the case for the vendor of your choice!

 We've verified that this alternative works for:
 - [Text (SMS/MMS)](../how-tos/notifications/text-notification.md)